ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Modular API

 The parallelization backend follows the map-reduce programming model.
 An important argument for map-reduce is its simplicity: there is no need to explicitly handle communication or worry about thread-safety, deadlocks, or race-conditions.
 The price to pay is that not every problem is easily expressible in a map-reduce fashion.
-However, this is not a constraint for us since the individual tasks of the ABC sampling schemes are more or less independent and no sophisticated communication is required.
+However, this is not a constraint for us since the individual tasks of the ABC sampling schemes are more or less independent and no sophisticated communication patter is required.
 We consider the map-reduce paradigm to be sufficient for the implemented methods.
-This believe is also supported by the performance measurements presented in Section~\ref{sec:Parallelism}.
+This belief is also supported by thes performance measurements presented in Section~\ref{sec:Parallelism}.

-We have implemented two different parallelization backends for the library, one based on Apache Spark (\cite{ApacheSpark}) and the other based on MPI (\cite{MPIForum}) with the idea that they account for most of the computing infrastructure nowadays available to researchers and data scientists.
-Apache Spark is widely used in industry for large scale data analytics and many computer infrastructure services at universities also offer Spark clusters to their researchers.
-Even if this is not an option, there are many commercial Spark providers that often offer free access to researchers.
-On the other hand, many high performance clusters found at supercomputing centers use MPI as a communication framework, which is often optimized to the respective infrastructure.
-To enable users of such facilities to easily adopt and experiment with ABCpy, we also implemented an MPI backend.
+We have implemented two different parallelization backends for the library, one based on \pkg{Apache Spark} \citep{ApacheSpark} and the other based on \pkg{MPI} \citep{message2012mpi} with the idea that they account for most of the computing infrastructure nowadays available to researchers and data scientists. \pkg{Apache Spark} is widely used in industry for large scale data analytics and many computer infrastructure services at universities also offer \pkg{Spark} clusters to their researchers.
+Even if this is not an option, there are many commercial \pkg{Spark} providers (for instance Amazon Web Services), some of which even offer free access to researchers.
+On the other hand, many high performance clusters found at supercomputing centers use \pkg{MPI} as a communication framework, which is often optimized to the respective infrastructure.
+To enable users of such facilities to easily adopt and experiment with \pkg{ABCpy}, we also implemented an \pkg{MPI} backend.